AdamCorbinFAUPhD/CEN5035-Software-Engineering-Course-Project/proposal/report.md

 - System owner - User in control of the system who can enable/disable the system.
 - Detect - System has found a disturbance from one of the motion sensors.
 - Monitor - the act of checking the sensors to see if the signals are out of normal range.
-- Record - Using the PS3 Eye to captur video and or pictures and save it to the system.
+- Record - Using the PS3 Eye to capture video and or pictures and save it to the system.
 - Sensing - This the period where the system has been Armed and the waiting period has lapsed.
 During this time if there has been activity spotted by the PIR then the alarm will be activated.
 - Locked - The system we become locked upon 4 incorrect pin entries.